prof-fiddlesticks/GeoFS-Alarm/README.md

 # GeoFS-Alarm
 An extension to GeoFS to alarm you so that you know what is going on.

-Current Version: 0.0.6
+Current Version: 0.0.6 Alpha 1

-Alarms: Stall, Bank Angle, Terrain, Sinkrate, Altitude Callouts, Retard, Too Low Flaps, Too Low Gear
+Alarms: Stall, Bank Angle, Terrain, Sinkrate, Altitude Callouts, Retard, Too Low Flaps, Too Low Gear, & AP Disconnect

 Version 0.0.7

 Release: 2/9/2026

-Updates: Adding minimum, Don't Sink, AP Disconnect, & tweaking with sinkrate/terrain callouts.
+Updates: Adding minimum, Don't Sink.

 Version 0.0.8